owais24/SQL-Data-warehouse-project/README.md

 ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project

-☕ Stay Connected

-Let's stay in touch!
-Feel free to connect with me on the following platforms:

-YouTube LinkedIn Website Newsletter PayPal Join

-All Courses and their materials are completely free, and all I ask is your support through subscribing, liking, and commenting on my channel.
-Your engagement means the world to me and It help the channel!

-    ✅ SQL Full Course: Course Link | Download Materials | GIT Repo

-    ✅ Tableau Full Course: Course Link | Download Materials | Public

-    ✅ SQL Data Warehouse Project: Course Link | Download Materials | GIT Repo

-    ✅ SQL Exploratory Data Analysis Project: Course Link | Download Materials | GIT Repo

-    ✅ SQL Advanced Data Analysis Project: Course Link | Download Materials | GIT Repo

-    ✅ Tableau Sales Project: Course Link | Download Materials | Public

-    ✅ Tableau HR Project: Course Link | Download Materials | Public

-    ✅ ChatGPT: Course Link | Download Materials

 🛡️ License

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.
-🌟 About Me

-Hi there!
-I'm Baraa Khatib Salkini, also known as Data With Baraa.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!

-Let's stay in touch!
-Feel free to connect with me on the following platforms:

-YouTube LinkedIn Website Newsletter PayPal Join